 By now (2022), just about everyone is on social media and slowly businesses are starting to catch on.
 Not all construction companies are active on social media, but enough are active so that you can manually like their pages, message them, and start a conversation about your services.

 Again, we’re going for awareness here, so don’t outright pitch your services.
 Focus on building relationships in order to generate commercial cleaning leads over time.

 And check out our post about Facebook Ads for Cleaning Businesses to learn how to leverage paid ads and get your message in front of more potential leads.

 - Show you’re legitimate

-Websites are the new business cards, meaning people who want to know what you’re business is about and if you’re legit will often look you up to see if you have a website.
+Cleaning company websites are the new business cards, meaning people who want to know what you’re business is about and if you’re legit will often look you up to see if you have a website.

-More, having a website opens you up to people who’ve never heard of your business, but might need your service.
+Having a website opens you up to people who’ve never heard of your business, but might need your service.